NewsLocal News

 "(I'm glad) just glad to be involved," Fox said.
 "All the small businesses around here, we all take pride in helping each other out and (it's) just my little part to be able to help out."

 At the end of the day (or night, in this case), Kerns said it's about community pride.
-She asks for all local shops, churches, organizations and more to get in touch with the tourism office.
+She asks all local shops, churches, organizations, and others to contact the tourism office.

 "Really show something- show people what we're about," she said.